ejr4mhs/node/tools/about/ABOUT.md

 ### Program Lead
 #### Daniel Tohti
 Hello everyone!
 My name is Daniel and I am a second year at UVA majoring in Aerospace Engineering with a minor in Computer Science.
 I'm super pumped to be meeting and working with all of you this semester!
 I really enjoy working with machine learning and big data sets, and I hope to combine data science and computer science with my passion in aerospace engineering.
 Outside of my academics, I enjoy cooking all types of food, cruising on my skateboard, and lifting at the gym.
-Feel free to email me anytime at **daniel.forge@joinforge.co** with any questions, or just to chat!
+Feel free to email me anytime at **daniel.tohti@joinforge.co** with any questions, or just to chat!

 ### Program Coordinators
 #### Evan Rees